-When looking at the main research objectives it is interesting to note that the study of pollution and human impacts have dominated the literature Capaldo et al. 2000, Jartun & Pettersen 2010. use (Holloway & Connell (2002 and Eguchi et al. 2010city design Papatheochari & Coccossis 2019
+When looking at the main research objectives it is interesting to note that the study of pollution and human impacts have dominated the literature (Fig. 3d).
+These articles mainly focus on the effects of stressors over coastal urban ecosystems and cities.
+For instance, Jartun & Pettersen (2010) collected sediments from urban stormwater runoff and analyzed various contaminants, showing that several active pollution sources are supplying the runoff systems.
+Studies that focus on habitat use in urban areas are also common.
+For example studies have focused on differences in communities between fixed and floating structures (Holloway & Connell 2002) or on abundance and survival rates of charismatic species in highly industrialized bays (Eguchi et al. 2010).
+Studies which focus on different aspects of city design are less frequent, but they have been increasing in the last 10 years.
+Some of these studies have developed climatic guidelines for planning and identifying climatic needs in a coastal cities (e.g Alcoforado et al. 2009), others have applied multi-criteria decision analysis to explore local stakeholders' perceptions in terms of priority actions for waterfront development (Papatheochari & Coccossis 2019).

-According to study models, a significant number of publications focused on physical aspects (48.10%) such as pollutants and risk towards natural hazards (e.g. Buggy & Tobin 2008, Dominick et al. 2018,).
-The second most frequent study model was biological, centred on specific species (21.94%).
-In this group birds were the most studied (e.g. Kalinowski & Johnson 2010, Sainz-Borgo et al. 2016, Blight et al. 2019), followed by invertebrates (marine: Galimany et al. 2013, Eddy & Roman 2016 and terrestrial: Bizzo et al. 2010, Reyes-López & Carpintero 2014) and plants (e.g Schwartz et al. 2013, Grisafi et al. 2016, Oliveira et al. 2019), leaving other marine species such as fishes (e.g. Naidoo et al. 2016, Bolton et al. 2017) and algae (Bertocci et al. 2017) behind.
-Studies centred on ecosystems (Ehrenfeld 2000, Branoff 2017), social (e.g. White et al. 2013, Burger et al. 2017) and social-eco-technological systems (e.g.Wong 2011, Conticelli & Tondelli 2018) showed fewer articles published (less than 10).
+According to study models used (Fig. 4), a significant number of publications focused on physical aspects (48.10%) such as pollutants and risk towards natural hazards (Buggy & Tobin 2008; Dominick et al. 2018,).
+The second most frequent study model was biological, centered on specific species (21.94%).
+In this group, birds were the most studied (e.g. Kalinowski & Johnson 2010, studying a suburban bird community; Sainz-Borgo et al. 2016, studying the house sparrow; Blight et al. 2019, studying an urban-nesting gull population).
+Invertebrates were the second most studied group including marine (Galimany et al. 2013;; Eddy & Roman 2016,); and terrestrial species (Bizzo et al. 2010, Reyes-López & Carpintero 2014).
+While other marine species such as fishes received less attention, some noticeable examples include the study by Bolton et al. (2017) of fish communities.
+Studies centered on specific ecosystems (Ehrenfeld 2000, Branoff 2017)or social-eco-technological systems showed less than 10 articles published.
+Foremost among these are those on eco-cities (e.g.Wong 2011).

 Most of the articles published in coastal urban ecology have been developed in large cities of 1 to 5 million inhabitants (41%), while other city categories do not exceed 18%.
 More than 55% of articles were carried out in cities with more than 1 million people, including very large cities such as Los Angeles in USA (Barcelona 1979), Osaka in Japan (Yamazaki et al 2007), Tianjin in China (Peng et al. 2011), Bangkok in Thailand (Burnett et al. 2007), and megacities with more than 10 million people such as Shanghai in China (Li et al. 2018), Tokyo in Japan (Krishnan et al. 2019), New York in USA (Washburn et al. 2013), Buenos Aires in Argentina (Cardo et al. 2014).
 Coastal areas with less than 100,000 inhabitants presented only 10% of articles.
 These are dominated by articles from the USA (e.g. Kalinowski & Johnson 2010, Wolsko & Marino 2016).